 Mature skin needs moisture and hydration, which is why you should grab a banana.
 Those golden beauties are high in potassium, which helps skin appear softer and more youthful.

 Citrus added to water or tea can reduce the dark spots left behind by blemishes and also produce more glowing skin.
-And, following another long standing motto: an apple a day keeps the doctor away, it’s also a great source of malic acid which helps detox the liver and gallbladder…which is always good for our skin.
+And, following another long standing motto: an apple a day keeps the doctor away, and it’s also a great source of malic acid which helps renew skin cells.

 Beauty and Skin Deep are practically synonymous.
 So we’ve kept our eye on the story of Beauty and the Beast during its rise to cultural phenomenon.
 First came Disney’s 1991 animated ‘Beauty and the Beast’ and this month the live action version smashed box office records and crossed the $400 million mark in less than a week.
 Proving audiences were ready for a brainy, feminist heroine – much like Emma Watson, the actress who plays Belle.